CHHS Student Internship Program

 - Must have valid driver’s license and transportation;

-If you are a STUDENT and interested in our internship program, please complete an application form, student agreement form, and submit along with a current resume or curriculum vitae to firstname.lastname@example.org.
+If you are a STUDENT and interested in our internship program, please complete an application form, student agreement form, non-disclosure form, and submit along with a current resume or curriculum vitae to firstname.lastname@example.org.
 The forms are below as well as job descriptions for opportunities available in the coming semester(s).

 Please note that submission of an application does not guarantee that a student will be successfully placed in an internship with the Center.
 We frequently have more students than available projects and the selection process is competitive.
 Students are encouraged to apply early (i.e., early in the semester before an internship is desired) if possible.
 Applications are accepted year-round.